jiripospisil/open-on-sg/README.md

 # Open on Sourcegraph

 Adds buttons to GitHub's UI to open the current page on Sourcegraph.
-Hold Meta/Alt to open in a new tab.
-That's it.
+Hold Meta/Control to open in a new tab.